-- According to the Medicare Benefits Policy Manual, Chapter 29, Section 210, the following person or entity has appeal rights. - The beneficiary. - A participating supplier. (a physician is defined as a supplier)Non-participating suppliers accepting assignment of a claim for items or services (but only for the items or services which they have billed on an assigned basis).
-A non-participating physician not billing on an assigned basis but who may be responsible for making a refund to the beneficiary under §1842(1)(1) of the Act for services furnished to a beneficiary that are denied on the basis of section 1862(a)(1) of the Act, has party status with respect to the claim at issue.
+- According to the Medicare Benefits Policy Manual, Chapter 29, Section 210, the following person or entity has appeal rights. - The beneficiary. - A participating supplier. (a physician is defined as a supplier) Non-participating suppliers accepting assignment of a claim for items or services (but only for the items or services which they have billed on an assigned basis).
+A non-participating physician not billing on an assigned basis but who may be responsible for making a refund to the beneficiary under §1842(l)(1) of the Act for services furnished to a beneficiary that are denied on the basis of section 1862(a)(1) of the Act, has party status with respect to the claim at issue.
 A provider or supplier who otherwise does not have the right to appeal may appeal when the beneficiary dies and there is no other party available to appeal.
-See §210.1 for information on determining whether there is another party available to appeal.
+See §210.1 for information on determining whether there is another party available to appeal. - Neither the contractor nor CMS is considered a party to an appeal at the redetermination or reconsideration levels, and therefore does not have the right to appeal or to participate as a party at this stage in the administrative appeals process.
+If you are a non-participating who has not collected from the patient then you need to get an Assignment of Appeal Rights.